Hot Slots: Gameplay

 To begin a game, the player chooses one of three slot machines: Cutie Bunny, Juicy Fruits, or Las Vegas.
 Each machine has a distinct visual design and musical score.
 After purchasing "medallions" (token coins), the player may play up to five medallions in a machine for each pull.
 The player stops each reel by pressing a direction on the D-pad.
 Between spins, the player can optionally switch to another machine.

 Hot Slots is an eroge, a video game that rewards game progress, persistence, or performance with images that are sexually explicit or suggestive.
 Each slot machine is accompanied by a scantily-clad hostess, who appears at intervals when the player's winnings surpass a certain threshold.
 When the player nets a profit of $210, the game displays a full-screen cartoon image of the partially clothed hostess with a caption or speech balloon.
 At a net profit of $300, she loses more of her clothing; at $450, she appears nude.

 Reception

 Allgame gave the game a rating of 1 star out of a possible 5.

+The game later became a rare collectible item in North America due to its limited release, with complete copies selling for thousands of dollars.